sparkafka/de-note/_posts/2023/2023-2-23-19-water-pouring.md

 trait Move {
   def change(state: State): State
 }
-// updated(i,v): A new vector with the element at index i replaced with the new value v case class Empty(glass: Int) extends Move {
+case class Empty(glass: Int) extends Move {
   def change(state: State): State = state updated (glass, 0)
 }